WordPress/gutenberg/packages/data/README.md

 <a name="select" href="#select">#</a> **select**

-Given the name of a registered store, returns an object of the store's selectors.
+Given the name or definition of a registered store, returns an object of the store's selectors.
 The selector functions are been pre-bound to pass the current state automatically.
 As a consumer, you need only pass arguments of the selector, if applicable.